 By The Editors

-One of the recognized fathers of the Information Age is Norbert Wiener, the inventor of ”cybernetics”.
-He defined Cybernetics as the science of “control and communication in the animal and the machine”.
-Although the prefix “cyber” is now widely used for about everything – from sex to art – and is generally associated with virtual reality, cybernetics studies the feedback mechanisms that allow information to self-regulate a system, from biological mechanisms to artificial ones.
-Norbert Weiner’s anticipated human communication in a technical world.
+One of the recognized fathers of the Information Age is the scientist Norbert Wiener, the inventor of ”cybernetics”.
+He was fascinated by the possibility of capturing human behavior through mathematical description, and defined cybernetics as the science of “control and communication in the animal and the machine”.
+The prefix “cyber” is now widely used for about everything—from sex to art—and is generally associated with virtual reality.
+However, cybernetics studies the feedback mechanisms that allow information to self-regulate a system, from biological mechanisms to artificial ones.
+Although Norbert Weiner failed to predict the computer revolution, he was one of the first theorists to identify information as a common language shared by living organisms and machines—a shared language capable of crossing the boundaries between them.